yingji15/yingji15.github.io/_posts/2019-08-09-first-post.md

 Am I just not good enough for this project?

-If someone may finish the same task faster and better than me, what's the point of me dragging this problem behind?
+If someone may finish the same task faster and better than me, what's the point of me holding this project back?
 That someone doesn't need to be a famous scientist, could just be a labmate sitting next to me.
 Why is my advisor still letting me do this?
 More importantly, what do I contribute?
 What's the value of me being here?

 These questions puzzle me a lot these days.

 I searched quite a bit.
-It seems one way is to think about this as training for a sport: you may not be the best athelete, but you becoming better at it as you suffer through the training.
+It seems one way is to think about this as training for a sport: you may not be the best athelete, but you becoming better at it.
+I find I can live with it.
 Here is a good post on it:

 <http://pgbovine.net/maximizing-personal-potential.htm>